 A very thin skin graft (ultra thin) consisting of epidermis is grafted onto the dermabraded or laser ablated part of stable vitiligo.
-The graft falls off by 8 -10 days but there takes place a cellular uptake of melanocytes on to the abraded skin which gradually starts pigmenting, it takes 2 – 3 months for the pigmentation to merge and match with the surrounding skin color.
+The graft falls off by 8 -10 days but there takes place a uptake of melanocytes on to the abraded skin which gradually starts pigmentation, it takes 2 – 3 months for the pigmentation to merge and match with the surrounding skin color.

 What is suction blister grafting?